Win Wood Fuel!

 But we’ve noticed that there is an enormous range of wood pellets available, and some at equally enormous prices.

-So, it made sense to us to do a little bit of research and, combining that with our product knowledge and experience, we’ve come up with some myth-busting tips for you.
+So, it made sense to us to do a little bit of research.
+Combining that with our product knowledge and experience, we’ve come up with some myth-busting tips for you.

 1: My pizza oven manufacturer says that I must use hardwood pellets.